kubernetes/cloud-provider-openstack/docs/using-keystone-webhook-authenticator-and-authorizer.md

 - The value of `keystone_auth_url` needs to be changed according to your environment.

-please refer to [pods](../manifests/webhook/k8s-keystone-auth-pod.yaml) for definition of the pods and [service](../examples/webhook/keystone-service.yaml) for definition of the service, before applying, make sure you replaced correct configuration such as `keystone_auth_url` to your keystone url and `image` to desired image, e.g `k8scloudprovider/k8s-keystone-auth:latest`.

 ```shell
 $ kubectl apply -f manifests/webhook/k8s-keystone-auth-pod.yaml
 $ kubectl apply -f examples/webhook/keystone-service.yaml